-Lastly, I’d like to highlight some of the tools that I’ve been using.
+Lastly, I'd like to highlight some of the tools I've started using.

-By investing more in a solid keyword research tool like Ahrefs, I can hopefully find keywords in the sweet spot – good search volume, low competition, and high purchase intent.
+By investing in a professional SEO tool like Ahrefs, I'll hopefully find keywords in the sweet spot with good search volume, low competition, and high purchase intent.

 GeneratePress is a WordPress theme.

-Themes allow you to customize your site design (like a phone case for a phone).
+Themes allow you to customize your website design (like a phone case for a phone).

 I've read that GeneratePress is especially powerful when combined with Elementor.